-Cyclone Nisarga': Mumbai Police restricts movement of people near beaches
+Cyclone Nisarga': Rains lash Mumbai; Police restricts movement of people near beaches

+Mumbai, June 02: Ahead of the expected landfall of cyclone 'Nisarga' in Alibaug in Maharashtra's Raigad district, Mumbai and its metropolitan areas received rainfall since Monday evening, which intensified later in the night.

+"Met updates at 10.30 pm, 2 Jun.
+Mumbai and around rainfall since evening.
+Now its picked up intensity," India Meteorological Department's (IMD) Mumbai deputy director general of meteorology K S Hosalikar tweeted.

+The IMD has predicted moderate rainfall in most parts of the metropolis and heavy to very heavy rainfall in isolated places over the next 24 hours.

-Mumbai, June 02: In view of the threat posed by impending cyclonic storm Nisarga', movement of people along the Mumbai coastline has been prohibited from midnight to Thursday afternoon, the city police said on Tuesday.
+In view of the threat posed by impending cyclonic storm Nisarga', movement of people along the Mumbai coastline has been prohibited from midnight to Thursday afternoon, the city police said on Tuesday.

+Cyclone Nisarga: Please stay indoors for 2 days, Uddhav urges people in coastal areas

 An order under section 144 of the Code of Criminal Procedure was being issued, the police said.
 As per the India Meteorological Department's warning, the city was expected to be severely impacted by the cyclone and there was a "grave danger to human life, health and safety", a statement by city police said.